Portal (series): "Portal 2: Lab Rat"

-Portal: Uncooperative Cake Acquisition Game
+Portal: The Uncooperative Cake Acquisition Game

 A board game version of Portal, developed by Cryptozoic Entertainment with oversight from Valve, was released in 2015.
-Titled Portal: Uncooperative Cake Acquisition Game, the game is based on players manipulating their tokens – which are representative of unwitting test subjects – through various test chambers in the Aperture Laboratories.
-The goal being to test the most lucrative chambers while attempting to stall the progress of other players.
-Valve had approached Cryptozoic with the core concepts of the board game, which the publisher found only needed small modifications in gameplay for the purpose of balance.
+Titled Portal: The Uncooperative Cake Acquisition Game, the game tasks players with manipulating their tokens—representing unwitting test subjects—through various test chambers in Aperture Laboratories.
+The primary goal is to acquire cake slices by successfully navigating subjects through the chambers.

+The basic gameplay loop involves moving subjects toward the opposite end of the board's tiles.
+These tiles are slowly recycled and moved back to the start, making the board function like a conveyor belt.
+When a tile is recycled at the end of the track, the player with the most subjects on that tile receives its associated rewards.
+Players must then protect their acquired cake slices from opponents, who can attempt to dispose of them by recycling the test chambers they reside in or by incinerating them using action cards.
+Additionally, the game features portals for faster movement, a Weighted Companion Cube that distracts subjects and prevents reward acquisition on its occupied tile, and a turret that eliminates all subjects on its tile.
+The game ends when a player runs out of either test subjects or cake slices, at which point the player with the most accumulated cake slices is declared the winner.
+In the event of a tie, the tied player with the most remaining test subjects wins.
+If a tie still persists, the tied players must appeal their cases to the other players in ten words or less, with the strict rule that none of the words used may contain the letter "E".
+Valve had initially approached Cryptozoic with the core concepts of the board game, which the publisher found required only minor gameplay modifications for balancing purposes.

 The Lab

 The Lab is a VR game developed by Valve that as part of its partnership with HTC and the VR headset, the HTC Vive.
 It was described as a "room-scale" VR experience, consisting of about a dozen small experimental experiences that highlight the use of VR; such include experiencing a fully panoramic view that has been stitched together from a number of photographs, a physics game where the player attempts to launch personality cores into piles of boxes using a catapult, and a bow-and-arrow based game.
 The Lab was announced at the 2016 Game Developers Conference, and was released free on April 5, 2016, following the public release of the HTC Vive.